John R. Commons: Career

-He was a leading advocate of proportional representation in the United States, writing a book on the subject in 1907 and serving as vice-president of the Proportional Representation League.
+Commons was a leading advocate of proportional representation in the United States, writing a book on the subject in 1907 and serving as vice-president of the Proportional Representation League.

 Commons undertook two major studies of the history of labor unions in the United States.
 Beginning in 1910, he edited A Documentary History of American Industrial Society, a large work that preserved many original-source documents of the American labor movement.
 Almost as soon as that work was complete, Commons began editing History of Labor in the United States, a narrative work which built on the previous 10-volume documentary history.

+The first national honor society in economics, Omicron Delta Gamma (ODG), was formed on May 7, 1915, by the merger of Harvard University's Undergraduate Society of Economics with the University of Wisconsin's Order of Artus, an economics student society modeled on King Arthur's Knights of the Roundtable; Wisconsin's group was advised by Commons.

 In 1934, Commons published Institutional Economics, which laid out his view that institutions were made up of collective actions that, along with conflict of interests, defined the economy.
 He believed that institutional economics added collective control of individual transactions to existing economic theory.
 Commons considered the Scottish economist Henry Dunning Macleod to be the "originator" of Institutional economics.

+Commons was elected to the American Philosophical Society in 1936.

 Death and legacy

-He died on May 11, 1945.
+Commons died on May 11, 1945.
 Today, Commons's contribution to labor history is considered equal to his contributions to the theory of institutional economics.
 He also made valuable contributions to the history of economic thought, especially with regard to collective action.
 He is honored at the University of Wisconsin in Madison with rooms and clubs named for him.

 Commons was the mentor of many outstanding economists and has been credited with originating the "Wisconsin Idea," in which university faculty serve as advisors to state government.

 His former home, The John R. and Nell Commons House, is listed on the National Register of Historic Places.

+The John R. Commons Award is awarded biennially to an outstanding economist in recognition of academic achievements and for service both to the economics profession and to Omicron Delta Epsilon.
+The award is given at American Economic Association conference where the honoree presents a "Commons Lecture" which is later published in The American Economist.
+Over the years, the Commons Award has served as an indicator of recipients of the Nobel Memorial Prize in Economic Sciences.
+Nine Commons Award winners have won the Nobel Prize; most recently, Claudia Goldin (2009) won the Nobel in 2023.